Zero the Kamikaze Squirrel: Reception

-The four reviewers of Electronic Gaming Monthly gave the Genesis version an 8.25 out of 10, praising Zero's innovative techniques, especially his dive and swoop moves, and the colorful graphics, which one of the reviewers said surpass the Genesis's theoretical color limits.
+The four reviewers of Electronic Gaming Monthly gave the Genesis version high scores, praising Zero's innovative techniques, especially his dive and swoop moves, and the colorful graphics, which one of the reviewers said surpass the Genesis's theoretical color limits.
 Captain Squideo of GamePro, in contrast, commented that while most of Zero's moves are fun, the dive and swoop moves are too difficult to control.
 He shared EGM's approval for the game's colorful graphics, but concluded that "difficult controls make this martial arts squirrel less than an instant superstar".
 He made similar remarks of the SNES version, which he described as "identical" to the Genesis version, but this time concluded Zero the Kamikaze Squirrel to be an overall good game despite its drawbacks.
-Power Unlimited gave a more negative review criticizing the plot being weak, described the controls as "incomprehensible" and "Almost Impossible to reach" levels.
+Power Unlimited gave a more negative review criticizing the plot being weak, described the controls as "incomprehensible" and "almost impossible to reach" levels.